The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Characteristic 0 and the Analytic Case

-Let us consider the real or complex analytic case. $\K$ denotes $\R$ or $\C$ and $\delta$ resp. $\eps$ denotes $\delta_\K$ resp. $\eps_\K$.
 The following theorems were proved in \cite{Gr17} for $\K=\C$.
 The proofs follow similar arguments as in Section \ref{sec.2} and \ref{sec.3}.
 The proofs for $\K= \R$ are analogous.

-The analytic case is in some sense technically easier than the general algebraic case: complex spaces are Nagata, the characteristic is 0, and all points are closed.
-Moreover, the non-normal locus $NNor(f)$ of an analytic morphism $f:X\to S$ is a closed analytic subset of $X$ and $f(NNor(f))$ is neglectible\,\footnote{\, i.e. contained in a countable union of nowhere dense locally closed analytic subsets of S.} in $S$, provided there is an open dense subset $V \subset S$ consisting of smooth points of $S$ such that $f^{-1}(V)$ consists of normal points of $X$.
-If the restriction of $f$ to $NNor(f)$ is proper, then "neglectible" can be replaced by "a nowhere dense closed analytic subset" (see \cite[Theorem 2.1(3)]{BF93} for a proof of these statements).
+The analytic case is in some sense technically easier than the general algebraic case: complex spaces are Nagata of characteristic 0, and all points are closed.
+Moreover, the non-normal locus $\NNor(f)$ of an analytic morphism $f:X\to S$ is a closed analytic subset of $X$ and $f(\NNor(f))$ is neglectable\,\footnote{\, i.e. contained in a countable union of nowhere dense locally closed analytic subsets of S.} in $S$, provided there is an open dense subset $V \subset S$ consisting of smooth points of $S$ such that $f^{-1}(V)$ consists of normal points of $X$.
+If the restriction of $f$ to $\NNor(f)$ is proper, then "neglectable" can be replaced by "a nowhere dense closed analytic subset" (see \cite[Theorem 2.1(3)]{BF93} for a proof of these statements).